 Local SEO is important for two reasons.
 The first being that it helps a local business climb higher in the ranking of search results.
 For example, if someone is searching online for a local brunch spot, a business may show up in the Google 3-Pack in a search result.
 The 3-Pack displays the top three results of a local SERP, using the location from where a search query was submitted.
 So, for example, if a search query is made for “brunch restaurants near me,” or from the city in the local search area, the 3-Pack displays three restaurants matching the query near the searcher’s current location.
 By applying local SEO, a business significantly increases its chances of ranking in the Google 3-Pack.

-The second is that local SEO, as it pertains to Google My Business (GMB), is the only way to be found when someone searches on Google Maps.
-The business location needs to be added through GMB and the rest of the information will be pulled up from GMB.
+The second is that local SEO, as it pertains to Google Business Profile (GBP), is the only way to be found when someone searches on Google Maps.
+The business location needs to be added through GBP and the rest of the information will be pulled up from GBP.

 Google is the leading search engine with 86.6 percent market share, according to Statistica.
 We’ll be referring primarily to Google when referencing search engines throughout this guide unless otherwise specified.
 Organic search optimization methods focus on improving on-site user experience, optimizing content for a keyword or topical ranking, and creating a diverse portfolio of backlinks, to name just a few.